libp2p/docs/content/concepts/content-routing.md

 If we want to retrieve a file, we send a general request to the network with the CID.

 In libp2p, content routing is used for advertising content-addressed chunks of data.
-There exists a standard content routing interface with operations that allows for content lookups:
+There exists a content routing interface with operations that allows for content lookups.

-- Provide: make content available for other peers on the network by their CID.
-- Resolve: locate the peer (content provider) storing the content in the network by the hash key.
-- Fetch: download the content from the provider using the CID.

 Peer routing schemes may be required to find the peers on the network based on the content routing protocol; DHT-based routing is an example of this, where a DHT is used as a namespace